 What is the difference between loneliness and solitude?

-Loneliness feels like emptiness and disconnection, while solitude is a peaceful and aware state of being with yourself.
+Loneliness is a feeling of emptiness or disconnection, while solitude is a peaceful state of being alone with awareness and acceptance.